Hamza11067/DevTinder/notes.md

  - validations are necessary for keeping our data sanitized
  - get userId from req.params and accept it in /:userId after the route
+ - hashing the password is important
+   - so that nobody knows the plane password